Professional Commercial Plumbing Services in Houston

 All licensed plumbers in Texas are required to take several hours of commercial plumbing-specific classroom training.
 So, yes, all licensed plumbers can perform commercial plumbing work.

-In addition to the state requirements, Nick’s Plumbing and Sewer Services provides our licensed technicians with hours of hands-on commercial plumbing training and hundreds of hours of experience in the field.
+In addition to the state requirements, Nick’s Plumbing Service provides our licensed technicians with hours of hands-on commercial plumbing training and hundreds of hours of experience in the field.

 What should you look for when hiring a commercial plumber?